-One of the biggest trends from CES earlier this month was the emergence of 3rd party Alexa-powered goodies in the form of new smart speakers, smart cameras, smart cars, and more.
+One of the biggest trends from CES ealier this year was the emergence of 3rd party Alexa-powered goodies in the form of new smart speakers, smart cameras, smart cars, and more.
 It’s clear that 2017 is going to be a big year for Amazon’s Alexa, with more choices than ever.
-But for those that would rather stick with Amazon directly, there remains three main choices: Amazon Echo, Echo Dot, or Echo Tap.
+But for those that would rather stick with Amazon directly, there are four main choices: Amazon Echo, Echo Dot, Echo Tap, and Echo Show.

-So what are the difference between these three products and which speaker is the best fit for you?
+So what are the difference between these four products and which speaker is the best fit for you?
 Great question, let’s dive right in.

 The smart speaker that started it all.
 The Amazon Echo is a 9.25-inch-tall cylindrical speaker that features a seven microphone array and packs reasonably decent immersive 360-degree sound thanks to its 2.5-inch woofer and 2-inch tweeter.

 On the sound front, it’s certainly not the most impressive speaker ever to grace the market (with Google Home arguably doing a better job here), but it is the top tier option when it comes to the Echo family and unless you are a major audiophile, you’ll find nothing to complain about.

 Amazon Echo - The smart speaker that started it all.

 As for the feature set, the Echo utilizes a Wi-Fi connection to respond to voice commands using the wake word Alexa (alternatively it can use Amazon, Echo, or Computer).
 You can ask it to do all sorts of things including play music from a variety of services like Spotify and iHeart Radio, read audiobooks, tell you the weather, answer basic search questions and more.
 Amazon also has a growing library of 3rd party skills that allow you to further expand the Echo’s functionality.

 The Echo also plays nicely with your smart home devices, allowing you to control lights, thermostats, and more — all with your voice.